 As someone who has reinvented herself multiple times in her career, Clarissa loves to talk about author branding and marketing.
 You can learn more about Clarissa at her website: clarissawillis.com

-There will be 5 sessions at this year’s conference, plus an afternoon read around.
-Our scheduled sessions include:
+There were 5 sessions at this year’s conference, plus an afternoon read around.
+Our scheduled sessions included: